acgetchell/mundus-atrox/src/journals/fifth.md

 The party returns to the *Phandalin Miner's Exchange*, deciding to pass on assaulting *Tresendar Manor*. *Wulrif* discerns that *Halla* is interested in taking over the *Redbrands*.

-They encounter *Sindar Hallwinter*, who seems to have taken over the Townmaster role from *Harbin*.
+They encounter *Sindar Hallwinter*, who seems to be the new Townmaster.

 > "What happened to Harbin, you ask?
-As soon as he saw me, that fat fool scurried off with his guards back to his bank.
+As soon as he saw me, that fool scurried off with his guards back to his bank.
 Good riddance, I say!
 > He didn't have the fortitude to do what needs to be done around here.
 But how goes the search for Gundren?
 Have you found Cragmaw Castle?
 > I'll pay you 500gp for the rescue of Gundren Rockseeker.